ConnorHampstead/ConnorHampstead.github.io/content/posts/chilli.md

 - Yoghurt or sour cream
 - Garnish with some parsley
 - Serve with rice, garlic bread, tortilla chips, in a wrap, or any combination

+### Notes:
+- Needs something to add a little sweetness or sourness/tanginess - carrots & worcestershire sauce maybe?

 ![plated-chilli](/images/chilli-1.jpg)